Can dogs eat jicama? If you are a dog owner, you are probably worried about anything your little pal puts in his mouth.

 It Might Help with Weight Loss

-This is a very nutrient-dense type of food, because although it has a low calorie number, it also has a very high nutrient number.
+This is a very nutrient-dense type of food because although it has a low-calorie number, it also has a very high nutrient number.
 It`s also quite high in fiber and water, making it easy for your dog to feel filled up after consuming it.

-Thus, consuming this wonderful and useful plant might only raise the number of gut bacteria which help with weight reduction, but it might aid your little pal feel a lot more satisfied after finishing his meal.
+Thus, consuming this wonderful and useful plant might only raise the number of gut bacteria which help with weight reduction, but it might aid your little pal to feel a lot more satisfied after finishing his meal.

 High Amount of Antioxidants

 One single cup has almost half of the NRC recommended allowance for vitamin C in dogs.
-It also has beta-carotene, vitamin E and selenium in its structure.
+It also has beta-carotene, vitamin E, and selenium in its structure.

 The way this plant`s antioxidants aid protect when it comes to cell damage is that they counteract free radicals, those dangerous molecules which lead to oxidative stress.

-This has been proven to be directly related to various illnesses like diabetes, cognitive decline, cancer or cardiovascular illnesses, some of which may affect dogs as well.
+This has been proven to be directly related to various illnesses like diabetes, cognitive decline, cancer, or cardiovascular illnesses, some of which may affect dogs as well.